Business Resources

 Offering health benefits for the first time is a major milestone for any small business.
 Not only does it signal growth, but it also shows your team that you’re invested in their well-being.
 The process, however, can feel overwhelming if you’re new to it.
 From understanding your options to making sure your employees are informed and enrolled, there’s a lot to consider.

-That’s why we created this straightforward, jargon-free guide tailored specifically to small business owners.
-Whether you have a team of 3 or 30, this checklist will walk you through every step, helping you feel confident in your decision and supported along the way.
+That’s why we created this straightforward, jargon-free guide tailored specifically to small business owners and their executive teams.
+Whether you have a team of 3 or 50, this checklist will walk you through every step, helping you feel confident in your decision and supported along the way.

 1. Do Your Research